google/WebFundamentals/src/content/en/updates/2017/09/abortable-fetch.md

     });

-You don't often want to show an error message if the user aborted the operation, as it isn't an "error" if you successfully do that the user asked.
+You don't often want to show an error message if the user aborted the operation, as it isn't an "error" if you successfully do what the user asked.
 To avoid this, use an if-statement such as the one above to handle abort errors specifically.

 Here's an example that gives the user a button to load content, and a button to abort.
 If the fetch